Is Bitcoin Mining Legal?

 In May 2022, one house of the Paraguay legislature passed a bill to license miners, as Paraguay aspires to become a major Bitcoin mining hub.
 An amendment still needs to be approved where both corporate and individual miners would be required to apply for industrial electricity authorization before applying for a license.
 The bill has not yet passed the Paraguay Senate.

-The New York legislature passed a bill in June 2022 to halt the approval of new mining operations in the state that rely on non-renewable energy sources.
-As of June 22, 2022, the Governor had not signed it into law.
+The New York legislature signed a bill into law in November 2022 to halt the approval of new mining operations in the state that rely on non-renewable energy sources.

 As of May 2022, the government required cryptocurrency miners to register their operations with the authorities.
 In July 2022, a new tax rate for mining was signed into law.
 The goal of this tax rate was to effectively raise the minimum price per kilowatt hour of electricity to 5 cents, with the gap made up by tax.
 At the time, this 5 cent rate was around the price that miners were globally able to pay for energy.
 The exception to this 5 cent rule is when renewable energy is used, produced by the mining operator.
 The tax in this case is 0.2 cents per kWh.